 The United Nations Convention against Corruption (UNCAC), which entered into force in 2005, identifies the judiciary as a critical institution to prevent and counter corruption.
 Article 11 requires each state party to take measures to (a) strengthen integrity among members of the judiciary and prosecution services, and (b) prevent opportunities for corruption among members of the judiciary and prosecutions services.
-To that end, UNODC and GIZ have supported the Judicial Integrity Group (JIG), an international consortium of heads of judiciaries and senior judges that has contributed to the definition of normative standards for judicial conduct by developing a set of principles of judicial integrity, the Bangalore Principles of Judicial Conduct (2006).
+To that end, UNODC and GIZ have supported the Judicial Integrity Group (JIG), an international consortium of heads of judiciaries and senior judges that has contributed to the definition of normative standards for judicial integrity, the Bangalore Principles of Judicial Conduct (2006).
 Engaging judges as critical stakeholders in countering corruption